Spend your Spring Break enjoying the delights of the Canadian winter and improving your English language skills.

-Improve your listening and speaking skills in English from any level while you learn with students from around the world.
-Experience one of Canada’s largest and most multicultural university campuses and the social and cultural life of a Canadian winter over the 4 weeks of your Spring Break.
+The Spring Break Immersion Program will help you develop your listening and speaking skills in English from any level as well as learn with students from around the world.
+Over the course of 4 weeks, you will experience one of Canada’s largest and most multicultural university campuses and the social and cultural lie of a Canadian winter.
+Learn to ice skate on Toronto’s spectacular waterfront and explore Toronto’s shops, restaurants, and neighbourhoods.

 Our highly qualified teachers will guide you through your English classes and provide plenty of opportunities to practice.
 You will also have access to the computer labs, libraries, athletic facilities, and restaurants of the York Campus, while either living on campus or with a local family for a fully immersive Canadian experience.